ssec-jhu/evolver-ng/docs/source/development/controllers.rst

     operation - and in particular the differences between getting and reading sensors and setting and committing effectors - see :doc:`/concepts`.

-As with other eVolver components, controllers contain `Config` classes that define the configuration options for the experiment, which can be read from on-disk config and modified via the API and UIs.
+As with other eVOLVER components, controllers contain `Config` classes that define the configuration options for the experiment, which can be read from on-disk config and modified via the API and UIs.
 Authors should provide a `Config` class that inherits from :class:`evolver.controller.Controller.Config`